 Some of the links below may be affiliate links.
 At no additional cost to you, we may earn a commission if you click through and make a purchase.
 Thanks for supporting us!

 We're back for part 2 of our series on time management strategies to help you make time for what matters most!
 In our last blog post, we talked about general strategies and then dug specifically into how to save time on meal planning and cooking.
-In this post, we'll walk through three main parenting strategies that will save you time (and stress) and offer specific hacks for each one so you can put them into practice.
-They save time, and they also improve a sense of responsibility in your kids.
+Because we don't have time to spend a whole day on freezer meals either.

 Before we get into these hacks, I should let you know a few things about my parenting philosophy.
 In this recent post, I mentioned that everything I do with my students in my classroom is purposeful; there’s a reason for every activity, assignment and discussion.
 I try to approach parenting in the same way because it helps guide the decisions I make with my husband.
-The two statements below run on a constant loop in my head.

 1. My children's character matters more to me than their happiness.

 Not everyone will agree with this statement, and that’s okay.
 I have a friend who said she just couldn't parent this way because she wants her kids to be happy.
 I do want that for my kids, but their character matters more.
 And did you know that building character and teaching gratitude is actually a key to happiness?
 There’s so much research out there to support that statement and we’ve gathered it all right here for you.

 2. I am raising boys who will someday be husbands and fathers.

 When I design a course, I start with the end in mind.
 It’s actually called the backward design model—it was first named in 2005, but teachers have been doing it forever.
 The point is that I think about what I want my students to learn or be able to do by the end of my course.
 And then everything I do during class time is geared toward those final goals.